top of page

 What Is Creatine and How Does It Work?

-The key takeaway: Creatine benefits extend far beyond just improving muscle strength and performance.
+Key takeaway: Creatine benefits extend far beyond just improving muscle strength and performance.
 Research shows it also helps maintain and improve brain health, making it one of the most versatile supplements available today.

 The Science Behind Creatine Synthesis